15 Extremely Actionable Lead Generation Strategies (That Work Fast)

 You need a Facebook page to be able to send messages to your prospects.
 BUT...

-That way it looks like you are sending out the message personally, instead of them coming from your company.
+That way it looks like you are sending out the message personally, instead of the messages coming from a company.

 Imagine if you could double your reach or conversion rate just by adding 3 words to any thank-you-page, order confirmation page, or thank you text?